A fun, outgoing brand 100 % committed to a sustainable environmentally-friendly approach

 But to believe in the future, you have to prepare for it.
 This has been their vision, their core values, their mission from the beginning: to ride, protect, and share.
 A blank page, pure white like untracked powder: creating everything from scratch, learning from the ground up.
 The brand Picture was born!

-Global warming increases the risk of extreme weather events (heat waves, cold spells, droughts, torrential rains).
+Global warming has increased the risk of extreme weather conditions such as heatwaves, extreme cold, droughts and heavy rainfall.
 Each passing year bears witness to the negative effects of global warming on biodiversity, access to water, living conditions, and the health of millions of people, often the poorest on the planet.

 The IPCC (Intergovernmental Panel on Climate Change) has analyzed more than 200 scenarios where the average global temperature rises by less than 2°C between now and the end of the century.